rsyncOSX/RsyncUIBuilt/content/post/dataflow.md

 categories = ["dataflow"]
 lastmod ="2024-02-26"
 +++
 The flow and handling of data are slightly different in RsyncUI using JSON file vs SwiftData.
 From Apple Developement Documentations quote Apple: *"Combining Core Data’s proven persistence technology and Swift’s modern concurrency features, SwiftData enables you to add persistence to your app quickly, with minimal code and no external dependencies."*.
+Sorting and filter data is also somewhat different using JSON or SwiftData as storage.
 There are *three files* saved to storage: tasks, log records and user settings.

 # JSON files as Storage